 You do this by borrowing money and mortgaging your property and using this borrowed money to invest in a larger asset.

 The more highly you are geared, the more money you have borrowed, and the lower your invested capital in relation to your borrowings.

-But be warned, gearing not only magnifies your profits, if the value of your investment falls, your losses are magnified as well.
+But be warned, gearing not only magnifies your profits, if the value of your investment falls, but your losses are also magnified as well.

 Property is a great investment because you make all the decisions and have direct control over the returns from your property.

 If your property is not producing good returns, then you can add value through refurbishment or renovations or adding furniture to make it more desirable to tenants.